Chinese oil rig moved away from disputed waters off Vietnam

 Vietnam has two fields to the left of where the rig had been stationed, much closer to its coast, where U.S. giant Exxon Mobil Corp discovered oil and gas in 2011 and 2012.

-(Additional reporting by Michael Martina, Ben Blanchard and Chen Aizhu in BEIJING, Charlie Zhu in HONG KONG, Ho Binh Minh in HANOI, Martin Petty aboard Vietnamese Coastguard Ship 8003 and David Brunnstrom in WASHINGTON; Writing by Dean Yates; Editing by Paul Tait, Clarence Fernandez and Chizu Nomiyama)
+(Additional reporting by Ben Blanchard and Chen Aizhu in BEIJING, Charlie Zhu in HONG KONG, Ho Binh Minh in Hanoi and Martin Petty aboard Vietnamese Coastguard Ship 8003; Writing by Dean Yates; Editing by Paul Tait and Clarence Fernandez)